As a psychologically trained divorce attorney and mediator, it is my responsibility

 In some cases, although rare, rehabilitative maintenance can be extended

 for several years, and in a very few cases maintenance has been continued

 for life.
 In many of these cases the ex-spouse had no realistic chance

 of employment, and the marriage was a very long one.

-been married for forty some years, to be able to find employment that
+been married for approximately thirty years, to be able to find employment

-would guarantee her a standard of living that had been set by her ex-husband
+that would guarantee her a standard of living that had been set by her

 So what was the standard of living established in your marriage?
 “Standard

 of living” means developing a picture of how you lived.
 What was